quantumquantara-arch/aureon/nexlevelai-structural-embeddings/structural_engine_flowchart.md

 # structural_engine_flowchart.md
 # **Structural Engine Flowchart (ASCII Visualization)**
-### Full π → φ → e Pipeline Map for NextLevelAI
+### Full π → φ → e Pipeline Map for Aureon

-This document contains the *complete ASCII flowchart* for the NextLevelAI structural reasoning engine.
+This document contains the *complete ASCII flowchart* for Aureon's structural reasoning engine.
 It visually represents how an input message is transformed through:

 1. π-phase (Perception)